Checkmk/checkmk/CONTRIBUTING.md

       downsides.
     * Tuples of a fixed length: Slightly better, they have a fixed number of slots and are immutable.
 Still, one has no clue what a slot should mean.
-    * `collectons.namedtuple`: A bit better than tuples of a fixed length, at least the slots have names now.
+    * `collections.namedtuple`: A bit better than tuples of a fixed length, at least the slots have names now.
 Still no clue about the valid values of a slot.
     * `typing.NamedTuple`: Kind of OK, slots have names and a type now.
 Still